ms/buildtogether.tech/src/research/index.md

 The [% i "Myers-Briggs Type Indicator" "pseudoscience!Myers-Briggs Type Indicator" %][% g myers_briggs %]Myers-Briggs Type Indicator[% /g %][% /i %]
 advertises itself as personality profiling tool.
-It is popular on dating sites and some companies use it as part of their interview process---despite the fact that it is complete bullshit.
+It is popular on dating sites and some companies use it as part of their interview process—despite the fact that it is complete bullshit.
 Half or more of people who repeat the test within a few weeks get a different personality classification, it fails to predict job performance, and its categories are based on outdated (and very Western-centric)